ArjunCodess/MINTS/README.md

 | CTCF enrichment `rho_h` | `3` heads at `rho_h >= 1.1` | `0` heads at `rho_h >= 2.0` | `1.3130` |
 | Joint CTCF QK/enrichment | `2` heads at `r >= 0.1`, `rho_h >= 1.1` | `0` heads at registered thresholds | n/a |

 The permissive joint count equals the 95th percentile of a 1,000-run permuted-head alignment null.
 No head jointly passes once the QK threshold is relaxed only to `r >= 0.2`, even when enrichment is relaxed to `rho_h >= 1.1`.
+Token-level motif-score calibration also stays conservative: the observed motif-support count is `256,918`, compared with a shuffled-score null 95th percentile of `36,093.05`, and the nearest-GC non-support background has `0` tokens above the motif-support threshold.

 The integrated evidence ledger is saved at [`results/tables/evidence_ledger.csv`](results/tables/evidence_ledger.csv).
 It maps each claim to the required evidence, observed result, supported interpretation, and limitation, so the strict CTCF conclusion is not mixed with the auxiliary promoter/splice results.